Here are some of the questions I am asked most often:

 This is a great question – and a big one.

 The first answer is biological.
-There is a constant conversation going on all the time between your heart and your brain.
-When you are stressed, anxious, frustrated, or overwhelmed, your heart rhythm pattern becomes more disordered or incoherent.
+There is a constant conversation going on between your heart and your brain.
+When you are stressed, anxious, frustrated, or overwhelmed, your heart rhythm pattern becomes more disordered.
 This sends a signal that inhibits our ability to stay calm and think clearly.
 Engaging in techniques that help your heart rhythm pattern become more ordered, or coherent, sends signals to the brain that calm the stress response, facilitate your ability to think clearly, and harmonize all of the systems in the body.
-Over time, these techniques can help to change your basline stress response and manage anxiety.
+Over time, these techniques can help to change your baseline stress response and manage anxiety.

 All of us have at our core a part that is good and whole.
 All of us.
 No matter where we have been, what we have been through, or how fatally flawed we feel.
 Heart-focused practices help us reconnect to that core and align with and act from our deeper truth.
 They help us let go of judgment and perfectionism and experience a more compassionate perspective of ourselves and others.
 They help us become more integrated, narrowing the gap between how we feel on the inside and how others see us on the outside.
 And most importantly, they allow us to quiet our critical inner dialogs and bring the voice of the heart into the conversation of our lives.

 I have also found that when you engage the wisdom and power of the heart, transforming inaccurate self-narratives and habitual emotional responses happens faster and more easily than you might think!